Hindu Myths in the Art of South and Southeast Asia

 - Geen Honours Class

-Successful completion of (preferably) 5481K2IHI Introduction to Hinduism or 5481V1PGZ Premodern Histories of SSEA or 5481VS112 Classical Cultures of SSEA: Seminar I. Please, contact the student advisor or Mw.
+Successful completion of (preferably) 5481K2IHI Introduction to Hinduism or 5481V1PGZ Premodern Histories of SSEA or 5481VS112 Classical Cultures of SSEA: Seminar I. Please, contact the Coordinator of Studies or Mw.
 Dr. M.J.
 Klokke, if you are interested in taking this course, but do NOT fulfill the above mentioned requirement.

 This course focuses on the representation of Hindu myths and epics in the art of South and Southeast Asia.
 Special attention goes to text-image relationships, to the careful selection of episodes leading to new visual versions of ‘the text’ with new emphases, to the way in which art historical and culture-historical contexts play a role in the construction of meaning, and to the domestic, religious, and political use of Hindu myths and epics.
 Examples will in particular include reliefs and paintings on Hindu temples of India, Indonesia and Cambodia.
 Themes to be discussed include: the churning of the ocean by the gods; the banishment of Rama and his faithful wife Sita, the adventures of Krsna, and the meditation of Arjuna.